MWPainter/thts-plus-plus/include/README.md

 ## thts_decision_node.h

 Defines the base chance node type `ThtsDNode`.
 Defines the THTS interface that subclasses need to implement, and provides additional utility functions.
-Most of these should be
+Most of these should be fairly straightforward, and generally follows what is outlined in the THTS overview section.

 One nuance is the create child functions.
 The `create_child_node_itfc` is the interface that should be used to create a child node. as it handles the logic to maintain the map of `children` nodes, and handles any logic with respect to